Skip to main content

 “So you do think she is alive?”
 Swadhin’s eyes shone as Sharat looked a little startled by his younger brother.

-“Don’t try to be smarter than you are.” he patted his brother’s head and smiled.
-“You can be a doctor or Kabiraj but you will always be three years younger than me.”
+“Don’t try to be smarter than you are,” he patted his brother’s head and smiled.
+“You can be a doctor or Kabiraj, but you will always be three years younger than me.”
 Sharat shook his head and walked away to his room.
 Swadhin wondered about what he had just said.
-It was true that the hope of finding Didi gave him leverage over Abhaya but would she tell them if he found her?
+It was true that the hope of finding Didi gave him leverage over Abhaya, but would she tell them if he found her?
 Only time will tell.
-Swadhin in his inert need to know everything was curious now.
+Swadhin, in his inherent need to know everything, was curious now.
 What happened to Didi?
-If she was alive, where did she disappear to?
+If she were alive, where did she disappear to?

 Words and Explanation: